-Only use recommended fuels which are well seasoned (or kiln dried) wood logs (less than 20% moisture e.g. Ready To Burn Scheme labelled) or smokeless briquetted fuels.
-The appliance can be damaged by burning petroleum coke, liquid fuels or general rubbish and this will invalidate your warranty and risk your personal safety.
+Only use recommended fuels which is well seasoned or kiln dried wood logs, less than 20% moisture e.g. Ready To Burn Scheme labelled.
+The appliance can be damaged by burning any type of coal, petroleum coke, liquid fuels or general rubbish and this will invalidate your warranty and risk your personal safety.
 The appliance must not be used as a rubbish incinerator.